KleeTaurus/bs-examples/README.md

 # bs-examples

-It's a web scraping example for WHP
+It's a web scraping example for WHP.
+You can get the full document at: [Implementing Web Scraping in Python with BeautifulSoup](https://www.geeksforgeeks.org/implementing-web-scraping-python-beautiful-soup/)

 ## Step1